 Baby and adult: Sometimes challenging, but goes well if the adult is tolerant.

 Step #3: Neuter / Spay

 Before attempting an introduction, the rabbits must be spayed or neutered.
 A full two weeks after the surgery should be allowed to ensure proper healing and time for hormones to balance before the introduction.

 Beware: bucks can stay fertile for up to four weeks after the procedure and may still be hormonal during this period.

 Step #4: Side-by-Side Enclosures

 When the animals first see and smell each other, they may be antsy.
 This is normal but should dissipate within a week or so.
-Once they are comfortable in the presence of another bunny in side-by-side enclosures (the playpens a few inches apart - close enough to smell but not touch unsupervised), try swapping litter boxes, blankets, and toys to transfer scents.
+Once they are comfortable in the presence of another bunny in side-by-side enclosures (the playpens a few inches apart - close enough to smell but not touch unsupervised), try swapping litter boxes, blankets, and toys to transfer scents of all sorts.